Thematic degree: Disability Studies

 Discovering the Inter-College Program

-As a freshman at the University, Lasota considered her options.
+As a freshman at the University of Minnesota, Lasota considered her options.
 She knew that while the U offered 140+ majors, disability studies was not one of them.
 She considered how she might adapt to a special education or music therapy major instead.
 It was during the fall semester of her sophomore year that she discovered the Inter-College Program (ICP) through a friend.
 “You know you can design your own major, don’t you?” her friend asked.
 Lasota did not, but she was intrigued by the possibility.

 Lasota went to an information session about the ICP major and learned that she could pull from courses offered across the U of M to create a degree that would serve her best.
 She didn’t need to hear anything more: it was the perfect solution for what she wanted to pursue.
 Lasota met with her advisor, Karen Moon, and began the work of designing an ICP thematic major that focused on the concept of disability and the impact of that term.